lorcalhost/BTB-manager-telegram/docs/docker-setup.md

   -u, --update-image  Update the docker image for the bot.
   -D, --delete-image  Delete the docker image for the bot.
 ```

-Note:
-Running _Binance Trade Bot Manager Telegram_ inside a Docker container is an experimental feature.

 ## Usage